The sandy terrain of Alto Trujillo, Peru, can turn any rain even into a disaster as it did here in March.

-You may donate online to the new ministry development by clicking on the button below.
+You may donate online to the Latin America Relief Fund by clicking on the button below.
 All Luke Society donations are accepted through a secure third-party site.

 All other donations may be submitted by using the primary Network for Good site accessed through the button below.
 All online donations are accepted through a secured site.